maxwell260/CookieLogger/README.md

 # CookieLogger
 A script that will extract chrome cookies and sends to you via e-mail

+CookieLogger is a script I made using Python to test the online accounts security.
+Noedays, many websites reccomend to use strong passwords and other security tricks, but is not useful at all if the login is not required EVERY TIME you open the website.
+Infact, a lot of websites are able to know which device is trying to acces from, allowing you to bypass the login by saving a cookie file into your PC.
+And what if that file was in another device?

 IMPORTANT
 1. The given e-mail must be a Google based e-mail (example@gmail.com)
 2. Both PCs must have an Internet connection and be able to reach Gmail servers